 Des Moines, Iowa

-From Chicago head west along I-80 to Iowa’s state capital which allows the perfect excuse for a little exploration.
-For a nice short stroll or ample photo taking opportunities, the John and Mary Pappajohn Sculpture Park will be sure to please.
-Take a spin at the Heritage Carousel of Des Moines where rides are only fifty cents a ride.
+From Chicago head west along I-80 to Iowa’s state capital, Des Moines.
+For a nice short stroll with ample photo-taking opportunities, head to the John and Mary Pappajohn Sculpture Park .
+Take a spin at the Heritage Carousel of Des Moines where rides are only fifty cents.
 For indoor fun coupled with a few experiments, families will enjoy the Science Center of Iowa.
-Parents will love the retro, cool, family-friendly bar/lounge complete with shaggy brown carpets at High Life Lounge next to the Science Center.
+Parents will love the retro, family-friendly bar/lounge complete with shaggy brown carpets at High Life Lounge next to the Science Center.
 Not easily frightened?
-Try Zombie Burger for delicious burgers enjoyed with the undead.
+Try Zombie Burger for delicious burgers enjoyed with the un-dead.

 Have more time?
-Interested in more art?
-Catch free art at the Des Moines Art Center.
-Or explore the rest of greater Des Moines’ six hundred mile bike trails.
+Catch free art at the Des Moines Art Center or explore the rest of greater Des Moines on six hundred mile bike trails.
 Check out all the activities around the Des Moines area.